xrdocs/xrdocs.github.io/_getting-started/2016-06-13-generate-api-key-iosxr-vagrant-private-beta.md

 **Now head over to the
 [IOS-XR Vagrant Quick Start guide]({{ site.url }}/application-hosting/tutorials/iosxr-vagrant-quickstart)
-to use this API-KEY and download the box.**
+to learn how to use this API-KEY and download the box.**
 {: .notice--success}